konsti219/tapebot/README.md

 - !kick

 For further information use the !help command when the bot is running or check the [command].js file in commands/[group]/ .
+The muted users are saved in mutedUsers.json and is loaded each time a message is sent.
+But it's planned to move that to a database and also provide seperation for diffrent servers which currently isn't a problem because the bot is build to only run on one server.
 Also there is already a Procfile for using this with Heroku.

 Setup
 -----
-1. Make your own bot account and copy the api key.
+1. Make your own bot account(app) and copy the api key.
 Goto <https://discordapp.com/developers/applications/> for that.
 2. Rename .env_sample to .env and put your key into it
+3. Add the bot to your server using this panel: <https://discordapi.com/permissions.html>.
+You can get the Client ID from the general page of your app page.

 Starting the bot
 ----------------